ksmai/blog/_posts/2020-09-20-hosting-a-blog-with-github-pages.md

 tags: jekyll github
 ---

-Hosting a blog on Github Pages is extremely simple and completely free.
+Hosting a blog with Github Pages is extremely simple and completely free.
 We will walk through the creation process of this blog in this post.

 ## Create a Github repository